35th ANNUAL OTMOOR CHALLENGE

-first Saturday in June is well established on the runners' calendar
+The first Saturday in June is well established on the

-We welcome all classes of competitor, from good club runners to those
+further afield.
+We welcome all classes of competitor, from good club

-who have challenged themselves to just complete a half-marathon, and
+runners to those who have challenged themselves to just complete a half-marathon,

 leading, at the 11 mile point, to a long climb up the hill to Beckley.